 5:30 am the next morning.

 I woke up and convinced myself to jump in the shower and get dressed because these contractions were definitely stronger.
 During my shower and whilst getting dressed, they were less than 5 minutes apart… it was definitely time to wake my hubby and daughter to get ready to leave.
-I called the birth centre to get the go ahead, and to let them know I'd be coming in.
+I called the birth centre to get the go ahead, and to let them know I'd be coming in, there was no doubt i was in labour now.

 I arrived at around 7, and the midwife assessed me.
 There was no doubt I was in labour now as I couldn't hold a conversation for too long and the contractions were coming more frequently.